-Ancient Greek & Byzantine Art
+Ancient Greek and Byzantine Art

 The annual Dr. John and Helen Collis Lecture brings nationally and internationally recognized experts in the field of art history and archeology to discuss new scholarship, museum exhibitions, and archaeological discoveries.
 Topics alternate between Ancient Greek and Byzantine art every other year.